secretshxcksource00/tst2/README.md

 usually it should be "desktop" or "browser" but desktop will make it stop working because it requires electron
-and browser will turn the app into demo version
+and browser will turn the app into demo version "undefined" is kind of hack that makes the desktop version work
 ```

 then replace `"and"` with